dotnet/EntityFramework.Docs/entity-framework/core/get-started/uwp/index.md

 These 101 tutorials require no previous knowledge of Entity Framework Core or Visual Studio.
 They will take you step-by-step through creating a simple Universal Window Platform (UWP) application that queries and saves data from a database.

 You can find the UWP documentation at [developer.microsoft.com/windows/apps/develop](https://developer.microsoft.com/windows/apps/develop).

-> [!NOTE]
-> These tutorials and the accompanying samples have been updated to use EF Core 2.0 (with the exception of the UWP tutorial, that still uses EF Core 1.1).
-However, in the majority of cases it should be possible to create applications that use previous releases, with minimal modification to the instructions.